jackpaulcollins/taproom-react/README.md

-# _React Template_
+# _Tap Room_

-## _DO NOT TOUCH THE `Webpack-dev-server` dependency unless you know what your doing.
-If you update it there will be errors that break the application!_

-#### _This is a template using webpack for React, 04/15/19_
+#### _Creating a Tap Room website using react, 04/19/19_

 #### By _**Ryan McLean**_

 ## Description

-_This is a template that has been created for anyone to use.
-Clone it down and it will work.
-This template also includes scss styling_
+_This is a webpage that will be a work in progress.
+The Objective is to create a tap room style website that is functions with good design.
+You'll be able to view the company's current stock of beer on tap and what their levels are._

 ## Setup/Installation Requirements